 Shift Your Focus

 If you do a parasite cleanse or other detox regimen and find stringy goo in your stools, you don't need to worry about which theory is the right one.
 The limited science doesn't confirm whether "rope worm" is a parasite, mucoid plaque, or something else.

 However, what is clear is that you could be healthier and feel better when it's gone.
-So shift your focus to everything you can do to support your gut health.
-That includes things like taking Mimosa pudica seed and herbs to promote detox and kill pathogens.
+So shift your focus to things you can do to support your gut health.
+That includes taking Mimosa pudica seed and herbs to promote detox and kill pathogens.